 Library Bindery - offers binding services to Otago students completing theses/dissertations, at competitive prices, with a maximum 10 day turnaround.

-Author Declaration Form - insert this before the title page in your bound thesis.
+Author Declaration Form - have this inserted before the title page in your bound thesis.

 Binding details - decide on spine title, lettering, and colour, then use the:

-Oral examination - taken by some PhD thesis students after submitting their thesis.
-In some departments this thesis defence is customary, in others it may be voluntary.
-An examiner, or student, can request this oral examination, also known as a viva.
+Oral examination - taken by PhD thesis students after submitting their thesis.
+For those enrolled from January 2014 this PhD thesis defence is mandatory.
+The Convener of Examiners sets up this oral examination for you, also known as a viva.
 The examination takes place after receiving the examiners' thesis reports.
-Check with your supervisor.
+Check for procedures with your supervisor.

 Resources that can support you: